cgiestonia/angularassignment/README.md

 * Tasks don't have to be completed in order.
 * Try to complete as many as possible.
 * You are free to modify both front-end and back-end as you deem necessary.
-This includes the option to use another front-end framework if you wish.
 * Regarding UI design, you are also free to choose: use Material Design components, your favorite library or implement everything yourself.
-* You can and are encouraged to also implement additional cool features that you think would really help showcase and distinguish your skills.
+* You can and are encouraged to also implement additional features that you think would really help showcase and distinguish your skills.

 * We appreciate if you use version control and commit often, so we can also get an insight into your